Investigators' toolkit

 Investigations can take a lot of work and time.

-So we’ve created extra guidance, resources and support to help you carry out safe practice investigations for Girlguiding.
-This guidance applies to all complaints and compliance investigations and safeguarding investigations that aren’t being led and investigated by statutory agencies.
+So we’ve created extra guidance, resources and support to help you carry out safeguarding and complaints and compliance investigations for Girlguiding.
+This guidance applies to all Girlguiding investigations that aren’t being led and investigated by statutory agencies.

-Investigations carried out for Girlguiding sit within our safe practice department.
-The department is made up of the complaints and compliance team, the safeguarding team and the safe practice team.
+Investigations carried out for Girlguiding sit within our safeguarding, safety and wellbeing department.
+The department is made up of the safeguarding team, the complaints and compliance team, and the safe practice team.
 Together we make sure Girlguiding is a safe and fair environment for our young members and volunteers.

-When Girlguiding considers that an adult volunteer may not have met our expectations, an investigation must be carried out to establish whether those concerns are dismissed or upheld.
+When Girlguiding considers that an adult volunteer may not have met our expectations, an investigation must be carried out to establish what happened.

-The safe practice department oversee investigations into matters raised about specific events, incidents or concerns.
+The safeguarding, safety and wellbeing department oversee investigations into matters raised about specific events, incidents or concerns.
 We work closely with investigators, usually Girlguiding commissioners, who help us get to the bottom of what happened, what the next steps need to be and what we can change to prevent a similar situation from reoccurring and improving what we do.

-The safe practice teams will let you know what type of investigation would be required when we send a case over to you for investigation.
-However, if you receive a concern directly, it can be helpful to know what team it would be best placed to support you.
+The safeguarding, safety and wellbeing teams will let you know what type of investigation would be required when we send a case over to you for investigation.
+However, if you receive a concern directly, it can be helpful to know what team would be best placed to support you.
 Below we’ve included some information to help you identify where a concern may sit:

-Are there concerns that a young member and/or adult is experiencing, or is at risk of experiencing, harm?
+Are there concerns that a young member or adult is experiencing or is at risk of experiencing harm?

-Any safe practice concern can come from an adult member, volunteer, commissioner, young member, parent/carer, member of the public or statutory agency.
+A concern can come from an adult member, volunteer, commissioner, young member, parent or carer, member of the public or statutory agency.

-Remember that the safeguarding team should be informed if there is ever a concern that a young member and/or adult is experiencing, or is at risk of experiencing, harm.
+Remember that the safeguarding team should be informed if there’s ever a concern that a young member or adult is experiencing or is at risk of experiencing harm.

-Any concern that is commentary directed towards Girlguiding as an organisation is handled by the volunteer support team, for example a parent is unhappy with a particular Girlguiding policy.
-These concerns do not require a local investigation.
+Any concern that is feedback directed towards Girlguiding as an organisation is handled by the volunteer support team, for example a parent is unhappy with a particular Girlguiding policy.
+These concerns don’t require a local investigation.

 Compliance concerns are usually communicated to HQ by commissioners who have concerns about the conduct of a volunteer in their team.
 They may also be highlighted as the result of an investigation into a complaint.
 Compliance concerns refer to situations where a volunteer may have breached our volunteer code of conduct.

 The recruitment and vetting of our volunteers is managed by the complaints and compliance team.
-They ensure that each of our volunteers have completed the required vetting for their role and have completed a safe space training to the appropriate level.
+They make sure that each of our volunteers have completed the required vetting for their role and have completed a safe space or safer guiding training to the appropriate level.

-If a Girlguiding member, or a person enquiring to become a member, fails to meet the requirements it may be necessary to refuse or withdraw their membership.
+If a Girlguiding member or a person enquiring to become a member fails to meet the requirements, we may need to refuse or withdraw their membership.

 The complaints and compliance team are also responsible for overseeing investigations under the whistleblowing policy.
-If Girlguiding staff, volunteers and members have a serious concern about something taking place within the organisation can raise it with this team.
+If Girlguiding volunteers, members or staff have a serious concern about something taking place within the organisation related to volunteers, they can raise it with this team.

-Safeguarding cases focus on concerns, allegations or disclosures relating to an adult’s or child’s safety or welfare.
-Cases may also be about the potential risk a person may pose, or relate to abuse or harm that has happened in the past.
+Safeguarding cases focus on concerns, allegations or disclosures relating to an adult or child’s safety or welfare.
+Cases may also be about the potential risk a person may pose, or abuse or harm that has happened in the past.

-The team work closely with statutory agencies to ensure the safety and wellbeing of everyone who is a part of Girlguiding.
-Sometimes safeguarding investigations are carried out by other organisations that also work with the volunteer or young person involved (like the Scouts) as they are in a better position to lead and address the concerns.
+The team work closely with statutory agencies to ensure the safety and wellbeing of everyone who’s a part of Girlguiding.
+Sometimes safeguarding investigations are carried out by other organisations that also work with the volunteer or young person involved.
+These organisations could be employers, statutory agencies such as children’s services, the police or other voluntary organisations like the Scouts.
+This is because they’re in a better position to lead and address the concerns.

-If required, safeguarding investigations may result in sanctions or withdrawals.
-It may also be necessary to refer concerns, allegations or disclosures on to statutory agencies, like the local authority designated officer (LADO), children services or police to carry out further actions.
+If required, safeguarding investigations may result in further support or guidance, sanctions or withdrawals.
+It may also be necessary to refer concerns, allegations or disclosures on to statutory agencies, such as the local authority designated officer (LADO) or equivalent, children services or police to carry out further actions.

 Risk levels

-By categorising our cases it helps us keep track of the concerns that come through, and what needs to be prioritised.
+Categorising our cases helps us keep track of the concerns that come through and what needs to be prioritised.
 Below you’ll find an explanation of what defines each of these categories.

 Concerns where a policy or procedure has allegedly been breached but does not meet red case threshold.